arangodb/arangodb/Documentation/Books/Users/Documents/README.md

 *Document Etag*: The document revision enclosed in double quotes.
 The revision is returned by several HTTP API methods in the Etag HTTP header.

-!SUBSECTION Coming from a relational background - how do browse vectors translate into document queries?
+### Coming from a relational background - how do browse vectors translate into document queries?

 In traditional SQL you may either fetch all columns of a table row by row using `SELECT * FROM table`, or select a subset of the columns.